I am currently based in the Centre for Enhancing Learning through Technology (CELT), at De Montfort University, Leicester – where I:

 I am on the streering comittee for the East Midlands Learning Technologists group

 I sit on the: Faculty of Health and Life Sciences IT User group, the School of Nursing and Midwifery and Learning and Teaching Group, the School of Pharmacy Learning and Teaching Group.
-I am also a member of the DMU Institute for Education Futures steering group.

 I am a Certified Member of the Association for Learning Technology (CMALT), and a CMALT Assessor – my CMALT portfolio is published on my website.

-I am a Primary School Governor.
+I have been a Primary School Governor.